Nation.Cymru: History

 London School of Economics (LSE) researcher Samuel Parry cited the website when they attributed the "major stumbling block for Welsh independence" to the absence of an indigenous media in the country.
-Writing for the LSE BREXIT blog, Parry cites the inception of Nation.Cymru and similar outlet Desolation Radio as seeking to stem that problem.
+Writing for the LSE Brexit blog, Parry cites the inception of Nation.Cymru and similar outlet Desolation Radio as seeking to stem that problem.

 Academics such as McAllister and Cole have noted that "the weakness of the media has an effect on political coverage within Wales and on how informed the Welsh electorate are."
 Meanwhile, Blain, et al., have compared Wales' media deficit with the reach of the media in Scotland, where 12 newspapers are written and published in the country, and where there are 24 total papers some of whom are national newspapers with Scottish-made editions, but in reply Jones has asserted that "Wales is not Scotland".

 The website states it is apolitical and will not support any particular candidate.
 It however rejects "the toxic politics of the far-right".

 Supporters of the service include Plaid Cymru's UK parliamentary candidate, Mark Hooper, who says it serves as an opportunity for "Welsh news for Welsh readers".

 In 2019 it received funding from the Books Council of Wales, who support similar publications such as Poetry Wales, the IWA's Click on Wales and The Welsh Agenda, the New Welsh Review, Planet, and the Wales Arts Review.

 In February 2021 Ifan Morgan Jones stepped down as editor and Gareth Hughes took over the role.
 Later the same year David Owens was appointed as culture editor.
+In January 2023, Emily Price took over the role of news editor.